Easy Ayurveda Video Classes

 Synonym: Millettia pinnata, Pongamia glabra.

-It belongs to Fabaceae family.
+It belongs to the Fabaceae family.
 (Shimbi Kula)

 Medicinal qualities